Single Lets vs. Multi-Lets: Which is Better?

 Why Investors Gravitate Towards Single Lets

-Still, there’s a trade-off.
-Relying on one tenant means that a single void period wipes out 100% of your rental income.
+However, one thing to consider with single lets is that relying on one tenant means that a single void period could wipe out 100% of your rental income.
 And that lack of diversification can become a real issue if the property’s location underperforms.

 Why Multi-Lets Capture Attention

-Multi-lets – particularly HMOs – offer something single lets rarely can: multiple income streams from a single property.
+Multi-lets – particularly HMOs – can offer something single lets rarely can: multiple income streams from a single property.
 If one room is vacant, the others continue to generate revenue.
-Not only does this cushion the financial impact of voids, but it can also lead to substantially higher yields overall.
-It’s common for a well-managed HMO to double or even triple the returns of a comparable single let.
+Not only can this cushion the financial impact of voids, but it can also lead to substantially higher yields overall.

 But here’s the catch – more tenants mean more complexity.
 You’re dealing with multiple contracts, higher wear and tear, and a revolving door of tenants unless you find long-term sharers.
 Compliance is another layer altogether; licensing requirements can be strict, especially in cities with designated HMO areas.
-The initial setup – converting the property to meet fire safety and space regulations – can be expensive.
+The initial setup, including converting the property to meet fire safety and space regulations, can be expensive.

 For seasoned investors, though, the upside often justifies the effort.
 The cash flow from a well-run HMO can power rapid portfolio growth, particularly when paired with professional management.